MonoGame/MonoGame.Samples/FuelCell/Documentation/5-FuelCell-What-is-my-line.md

 ## Initializing the Random Number Generator

 Since we are going to randomly populate the playing field with game objects, an obvious first step is to set up a random number generator.
-Let's keep it simple and declare a file-level random variable (in `FuelCellGame.cs`) that can be accessed by any FuelCellGame method.
+Let us keep it simple and declare a file-level random variable (in `FuelCellGame.cs`) that can be accessed by any FuelCellGame method.

 After the gamepad state declarations, add the following: